Egg Custard Recipe

 - Natural vanilla essence is always better than artificial ones.

-Sweet and satisfying, homemade egg custard for babies is always preferable than pre-packed ones available in jars in the supermarket.
-This classic dessert will always stand out for its mild flavour and can be refrigerated for up to 2 days.
-Try it and it is sure to a mood booster for any fussy baby.
+Sweet and satisfying, this homemade egg custard recipe for babies is always preferable to pre-packed ones in supermarket jars.
+This classic dessert stands out for its mild flavour and can be refrigerated for up to two days.
+Try it and boost your baby’s mood!